 About this course:

-Lund University administrative and technical staff from all parts of the university whose job requires them to orient international scholars and students to the practicalities of life in Sweden.
+Lund University administrative and technical staff from all parts of the university who write in English on the job, but don’t always know the rules of writing in English.

-Most of the work for this course will be done in the class sessions; however, you may be required to do small assignments between sessions.
+Most of the work for this course will be done in the class sessions; but you can expect some exercises to be done between the two course meetings.

 Please note that this course is free of charge for participants and their work units.
 It is expected that participants will have approval from their supervisor to take part in the course.

 All courses will be taught by experienced lecturers from the English Unit at Lund University, who are affiliated with the Consortium for Academic and Professional English at the university (http://www.sol.lu.se/en/subjects/engelska/consortium-for-academic-and-professional-english/).

 Questions about the content and timing of the courses can be directed to Coordinator Kimberly Chopin at kimberly.chopinenglund.luse or administrator Niklas Bernsand at email@example.com